 I use Southwest most often to fly within the US.
 They usually have really good rates and the service is friendly and welcoming.
-They have an open seating policy so you either need to check-in right when it opens or opt to pay extra to secure a spot in group A.
+They also have this wonferful thing called the Companion Pass, which allows a travel companion fly free with you once you’ve earned it!

 Virgin America (Alaska Air) has the most reliable service between San Diego and San Francisco, in my experience.
 Even if they have severe delays, the flights usually aren’t cancelled.